 What does the study tell us?

-Another ingredient worth exploring is KSM-66, an Ashwagandha extract that is clinically-studied to increase testosterone and muscle performance.
+Another ingredient worth exploring is KSM-66 and Ashwagandha extracts which are clinically-studied to increase testosterone and muscle performance.
 Ashwagandha has been used in Ayurvedic medicine for centuries, and KSM-66 is the modern application of Ashwagandha; a more concentrated and more potent extract that enhances the herb’s effectiveness.

 Clinical studies also confirm the effectiveness of KSM-66 in improving testosterone levels, muscle strength, and recovery through a randomized controlled trial